Amongst the military leaders of history, Alexander the Great might well be considered the most successful and influential.

 A University of Maryland report from 1998 concluded that reports of Alexander’s symptoms match those of typhoid fever, which was common in ancient Babylon.

-In his later years Alexander was known to have been increasingly vane, autocratic and unstable.
+In his later years Alexander was known to have been increasingly vain, autocratic and unstable.
 His early reign included a ruthless killing streak as he tried to protect his throne, and it’s likely that he had made many enemies at home.

 Furthermore, Macedonians had somewhat of a tradition for assassinating their leaders – his father, Phillip II, had died at the assassin’s sword as he fled from a wedding feast.